Development Permits

 Schedule R - Neighbourhood Commercial

-Development Permit applications are assessed by City planning department staff, and may also be referred to other applicable City departments or external agencies for review.
+Development Permit applications are reviewed by Planning staff and may also be referred to other City departments or external agencies for comment.

 Application Process

-Have a question?
-Email City Planning staff at planning@fernie.ca
+Have questions or need assistance?
+Contact City Planning staff at planning@fernie.ca.